Qinsmmoon/LearningHumanoidRunning/README.md

 Training humanoid robots to run using reinforcement learning, modified from the work at https://github.com/rohanpsingh/LearningHumanoidWalking, with additions including:
-1. Running using only legs
+1. Running using only legs.
-2. Using hands for balance
+2. Using hands for balance.
 3. Running with both hands and legs simultaneously.

-Added 14 new arm joints, increasing the observation dimension from 37 to 65.
+Added 14 new arm joints, increasing the observation dimension from 37 to 65, and added some reward functions related to arm movements to support the training of robotic arm operations.

 ## Code structure:
 A rough outline for the repository that might be useful for adding your own robot: